uabdirasul/uabdirasul/README.md

 ### Hi there 👋

-I'm Abdirasul, an aspiring software developer from Karakalpakstan.
+I'm Abdirasul, an aspiring Frontend Developer from Karakalpakstan.

 ## About me